This is because their survival is highly dependent on their ability to perceive and sense any stimulus or changes in the environment.

-Spiders are one of the very few animals with a hyper-sensitivity to touch.
-By having massive numbers of hairs (known as trichobothria) on their legs, they are capable of detecting and tracing the origin of a vibration created by an object or another animal.
+Spiders are one of the very few animals with a hypersensitivity to touch.
+By having massive numbers of hairs (known as trichobothria) on their legs, they can detect and trace the origin of a vibration created by an object or another animal.
 As a result, hunting their prey becomes as easy as merely standing on their self-made web.

 11. Mantis Shrimp (Complex Visual System)

-The animals mentioned above only proves that what humans can perceive is very limited by a very narrow band of what is possible.
-Humans might have highly developed intellectual ability but these creatures with such “super sensors” are not less either.
+The animals mentioned above only prove that what humans can perceive is very limited by a very narrow band of what is possible.
+Humans might have highly developed intellectual abilities, but these creatures with such “super sensors” are not less either.

-As a result, scientists and inventors continually seek to discover and construct a variety of devices and gadgets that can help increase the range of what we can sense.
+As a result, scientists and inventors continually seek to discover and construct various devices and gadgets that can help increase the range of what we can sense.

-Because of them, we can already discover beyond the limitation of human senses and have a glimpse of things that were previously exclusive to animals.
+Because of them, we can already discover beyond the limitation of human senses and glimpse things previously exclusive to animals.
 Wouldn’t that be exciting?